mittwald/kubernetes-replicator/README.md

 ### Role and RoleBinding replication

-In order to replicate Roles and RoleBindings, the service account tied to the replicator needs to have the correct permissions.
-The chart currently offers two options to accomplish this:
+To create a new role, your own account needs to have at least the same set of privileges as the role you're trying to create.
+The chart currently offers two options to grant these permissions to the service account used by the replicator:

 - Set the value `grantClusterAdmin`to `true`, which grants the service account admin privileges.
 This is set to `false` by default, as having a service account with that level of access might be undesirable due to the potential security risks attached.